 included in the log.
 Note: if you change the items you wish to include in

 the composite log you will need to close and restart any already running composite

 - Added some descriptive text to New List Member dialog to explain how to

 use path to arbitrary addrbook.mrk file as list member.

-no purpose.
-Future items added to cache will not include this piece and existing
+there served no purpose.
+Future items added to cache will not include this piece

 and into Ctrl+U|Active Directory.
 This is where I want LDAP related settings to

 - LDAP: logging was improved and fixed in a few places.
 First, the system